Asbjoedt/CLISC/README.md

 # CLISC
 **Command Line Interface Spreadsheet Count Convert & Compare (& Archive)**

 A small Windows console application made in C#.
 It is a hobby project.
 The app might have use cases in digital archiving of spreadsheets.
+For more information, see the [wiki](https://github.com/Asbjoedt/CLISC/wiki).

 :rainbow_flag: **General**
 * Bulk convert spreadsheets in a directory to .xlsx (Transitional conformance)